915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 For efficiency reasons, each module is only imported once per interpreter session.
-Therefore, if you change your modules, you must restart the interpreter â or, if itâs just one module you want to test interactively, use [`importlib.reload()`](../library/importlib.html#importlib.reload "importlib.reload"), e.g. `import importlib;
+Therefore, if you change your modules, you must restart the interpreter – or, if it’s just one module you want to test interactively, use [`importlib.reload()`](../library/importlib.html#importlib.reload "importlib.reload"), e.g. `import importlib;
 importlib.reload(modulename)`.